metafacture/metafacture-documentation/Approaching a transformation with metafacture.md

-Every approach transform metadata with metafacture is quite similiar:
+Every approach to transform metadata with metafacture is quite similiar:

 - You need to know what you want: e.g. Transform data from Marc21 from a certain folder to some kind of JSON Data.